teunbrand/elementalist/README.md

 > -*[Henrik
 > (2020)](https://stackoverflow.com/questions/63061601/how-to-keep-linetype-spacing-constant-despite-line-size/63080260#comment111549473_63080260)*

-Here is an example how you can make your elements wiggle\!
+Here is an example how you can make your elements wiggle!

 ``` r
 library(elementalist)